RehamJamal13/cognitive-network-analysis-and-topic-modelling-for-bibliography-literature-of-sudan-/README.md

 - Interfaces for training and evaluating models for tasks such as sentiment analysis and text classification.
 - Utilizes metrics like precision, recall, and F1-score to assess model performance.

+### Visualising El Hassan Network

+Using PyVis from NetworkX to visualize collaboration between Dr.El Hassan and his CoAuthors , the thickness of line between authors may indicate that they collaborated multiple time

 ## Future Work

 While the current focus is on building a robust backend, future plans include developing a user-friendly front end to make the tools more accessible and intuitive for users.